bennieboj/BlishHud-Mounts/README.md

 ##### Underwater in SotO maps
 Normally all water is at the same level (z = 0).
-The underwater radial settings/context currently does not support SotO under water areas (some of these are above above z = 0).
+The underwater radial settings/context currently does support SotO under water areas thanks to [TinyTaimi from the UndaDaSea module](https://github.com/OpNop/UndaDaSea-BlishHUD) and Teh from the BlishHUD discord.

 ##### Gliding and falling detection
 Gliding and falling is detected by looking at the z values of the player character and calculating the velocity of that movement.